defijs/defi-router/README.md

 --------

-How does "traditional" routing works?
-A developer defines a rule (route) and defines a function which will be called when current path fits given rule.
+How does a "traditional" routing works?
+A developer defines a rule (route) and defines a function which will be called when current path fits the given rule.

 ```js
 route("books/:id", id => {